 ||Students participate as individuals or in groups in analyzing an activity & preparing a paper or presentation, to be shared in whole or in part with instructor and/or classmates.

-Instructor-Led-1-hour tour= 1 learning hour
+(Facilitator or Instructor-Led)-1-hour tour= 1 learning hour

 ||An instructor-mediated culminating activity with specific learning objectives; students collaborate via email, chat rooms, discussion boards, wikis, and/or face-to-face contact to research, analyze, synthesize, & prepare project with instructor receiving periodic updates & providing guidance to group.